awsdocs/iam-user-guide/doc_source/access_policies.md

 # IAM Policies<a name="access_policies"></a>

 A policy is an entity in AWS that, when attached to an identity or resource, defines their permissions\.
 AWS evaluates these policies when a principal, such as a user, makes a request\.
 Permissions in the policies determine whether the request is allowed or denied\.
 Policies are stored in AWS as JSON documents attached to principals as *identity\-based policies*, or to resources as *resource\-based policies*\.

-Those two types of policies have their own categories:
+## Identity\-Based Policies<a name="policies_id-based"></a>

-+ **Identity\-based policies** – Permission policies that you can attach to a principal \(or identity\), such as an IAM user, role, or group\.
+Identity\-based policies are permission policies that you can attach to a principal \(or identity\), such as an IAM user, role, or group\.
 These policies control what actions that identity can perform, on which resources, and under what conditions\.
+Identity\-based policies can be further categorized:

 + **Managed policies** – Standalone identity\-based policies that you can attach to multiple users, groups, and roles in your AWS account\.
 You can use two types of managed policies:

   + **AWS managed policies** – Managed policies that are created and managed by AWS\.
 If you are new to using policies, we recommend that you start by using AWS managed policies\.

   + **Customer managed policies** – Managed policies that you create and manage in your AWS account\.
 Customer managed policies provide more precise control over your policies than AWS managed policies\.
 You can create and edit an IAM policy in the visual editor or by creating the JSON policy document directly\.
 For more information, see [Creating IAM Policies](access_policies_create.md) and [Editing IAM Policies](access_policies_manage-edit.md)\.

 + **Inline policies** – Policies that you create and manage and that are *embedded* directly into a single user, group, or role\.

   To learn how to choose whether to use a managed policy or an inline policy, see [Managed Policies and Inline Policies](access_policies_managed-vs-inline.md)\.

+## Resource\-Based Policies<a name="policies_resource-based"></a>

-+ **Resource\-based policies** – JSON policy documents that you attach to a resource such as an Amazon S3 bucket\.
+Resource\-based policies are JSON policy documents that you attach to a resource such as an Amazon S3 bucket\.
 These policies control what actions a specified principal can perform on that resource and under what conditions\.
 Resource\-based policies are inline policies, and there are no managed resource\-based policies\.

 Although IAM identities are technically AWS resources, you cannot attach a resource\-based policy to an IAM identity\.
 You must use identity\-based policies in IAM\.
 To see which services support resource\-based policies, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md)\.
 To learn more about resource\-based policies, see [Identity\-Based Policies and Resource\-Based Policies](access_policies_identity-vs-resource.md)\.

 *Trust policies* are resource\-based policies that are attached to a role that define which principals can assume the role\.
 When you create a role in IAM, the role must have two things: The first is a trust policy that indicates who can assume the role\.
 The second is a permission policy that indicates what they can do with that role\.
 Remember that adding an account to the trust policy of a role is only half of establishing the trust relationship\.
 By default, no users in the trusted accounts can assume the role until the administrator for that account grants the users the permission to assume the role\.
 For more information, see [Granting a User Permissions to Switch Roles](id_roles_use_permissions-to-switch.md)\.

 **Important**
 Throughout the AWS documentation, when we refer to an IAM policy without mentioning any of the specific categories above, we mean an identity\-based, customer managed policy\.

 ## Overview of JSON Policies<a name="access_policies-json"></a>

 Policies are stored in AWS as JSON documents attached to principals as *identity\-based policies*, or to resources as *resource\-based policies*\.
 It is not necessary for you to understand the JSON syntax\.
 You can use the visual editor to create and edit customer managed policies without ever using JSON\.
-However, if you choose to use inline policies for groups, users, or roles, you are still required to create and edit those policies in the JSON editor\.
+However, if you choose to use inline policies for groups, you are still required to create and edit those policies in the JSON editor\.
 For more information about using the visual editor, see [Creating IAM Policies](access_policies_create.md) and [Editing IAM Policies](access_policies_manage-edit.md)\.

 **Introduction to JSON Policies**
 To assign permissions to a user, group, role, or resource, you create a JSON *policy*, which is a document that defines permissions\.
 The policy document includes the following elements: